Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 ## Overview

 This is an AI-powered voice assistant system designed for property management companies.
-It integrates with Twilio for phone calls, OpenAI's Realtime API for conversational AI, and Rent Manager for tenant data management.
+"Chris" is the AI assistant that integrates with Twilio for phone calls, OpenAI's GPT-4o for conversational AI, ElevenLabs for natural voice synthesis, and Rent Manager for tenant data management.
 The system handles incoming calls from both tenants and prospects, providing maintenance request processing, general property information, and automated call logging.

 ## User Preferences